Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > - Fig. 5E, y-axis label is missing.
 Also, the authors could just use
 > the normalized MSE on the axis could just follow the convention used in
 > Fig. 5A instead of using dB.
-We appreciate the comments, and will change the manuscript accordingly.
+We appreciate the comments, and changed the manuscript accordingly.

 > Overall, the writing could be improved in several places to improve clarity.

-We will improve the writing, focusing on overall clarity.
+We improved the writing, focusing on overall clarity.

 >For example, the conclusions of the generalization analysis and their implications are not very clear, and how this connects to the various types of approximate attractors is not clear (related to W3).

 In the revised version, we will make a stronger point that connects the inherent slowness of the invariant manifold to the generalizability of the approximate solutions.
-We will also add a longer description of the implications of our numerical experiments to the main text.
+We will also added a longer description of the implications of our numerical experiments to the main text.

 ### Questions:

 > How do the authors identify the various kinds of approximations of the attractors?
 Can this be automated, perhaps by using to DSA to cluster the various types?

 See above.